(page updated 8/7/2025)

 1. The rocky areas between the left edge of the left bunker and the right edge of the cart path and behind the green are GUR.

-2. If your ball enters the red-staked penalty area on the left (the creek) at a point beyond the front edge of the pump in the pond, drop adjacent to the pump in the pond and take a 1 stroke penalty.
+2. If your ball enters the red penalty area on the left (the creek) at a point beyond the front edge of the pump in the pond, find the closest point of relief and drop your ball no closer to the hole.
+1 penalty stroke.
+If your ball enters the penalty area on the left further back of the green, drop in a grassy area no closer to the hole at the closest point of relief.

 Hole 7 – The rocky area to the right, approximately 50 yards from the green, between the path and the woods is GUR.